 Accounting and Tax

-Self-Employment Tax Forms for OnlyFans: Avoid Mistakes
+Self-Employment Tax Forms for OnlyFans Creators: Avoid Mistakes

 By Matt Cohen February 17, 2025

-This guide will walk you through everything you need to know about filing taxes as an OnlyFans creator, including which forms you need, how much you should be paying, tax regulations, and how to avoid costly mistakes.
+This guide will walk you through everything you need to know about filing taxes as an OnlyFans creator, including which IRS forms you need, how much you should be paying, tax regulations, and how to avoid costly mistakes.

-A woman searching about self-employment tax forms
+A female OnlyFans creator searching about self-employment tax forms

 Key IRS Forms for Self-Employed Individuals